Settings

 More context

-• You need tooling that matches a team, not only a solo author.
+• You need tooling that matches a media business, not only a personal essay habit.

 Scores